 Self-declaration of one’s legal sex would have serious and dangerous consequences within the prison system.
 Any male prisoner will be able to switch sex class and become eligible to live in a women’s prison.

-While it is true that the most dangerous males who switches sex will still be housed in a male prison for security reasons this will not apply to most males.
+While it is true that the most dangerous males who switch sex will still be housed in a male prison for security reasons, this will not apply to most males.
 The highest security containment within a women’s prison is known as ‘restricted status’.
 This is lower that the maximum security Category A containment within some men’s prisons.
-If a woman cannot be safely and securely contained within ‘restricted status’ facilities, prison regulations mean they can be moved to category A containment only found in male prisons.
+If a woman cannot be safely and securely contained within ‘restricted status’ facilities, prison regulations mean that she can be moved to category A containment only found in male prisons.
 This same system will apply to any male prisoner who switches legal sex class to female as set out in prison guidance psi17/2016: Care and management of transgender prisoners (extract below).
 However, it is unknown how ‘dangerous’ a woman (or transwoman) needs to be to be housed in a category A male prison.
-Freedom of information requests submitted by Fair Play For Women reveal that there is currently no female-born prisoners in male prisons in England and Wales so we have no example of this regulation being used in practice.
+Freedom of information requests submitted by Fair Play For Women reveal that there are currently no female-born prisoners in male prisons in England and Wales so we have no example of this regulation being used in practice.
 We also know that there are only 17 females currently held at restricted status showing how rare it is for women to be deemed even close to category A. In stark contrast there a over 4000 male prisoners currently held at Category A containment.
-How many of these male prisoners will switch sex class to female and how many will be consider suitable for restricted status in a women’s prison?
-It is clear that the number of dangerous prisoners born male could easily out number the 17 female-born prisoners.
+How many of these male prisoners will switch sex class to female and how many will be considered suitable for restricted status in a women’s prison?
+It is clear that the number of dangerous prisoners born male could easily outnumber the 17 female-born prisoners.

 Even if a male prisoner does not have a history of violence against women or convictions for sexual crimes it is still fundamentally wrong that any man will be able to switch prisons and live with women.
 Most women in prison have been victims of male domestic violence and sexual abuse and the psychological impact of living amongst male prisoners must also be considered.
-The prison system has a duty of care towards women prisoners has always housed the two sexes separately.
+The prison system has a duty of care towards women prisoners and has always housed the two sexes separately.
 This law reform changes that principle in practice.
 The fact that these male-born prisoners will have a female birth certificate does not change the reality that the prison environment for women would no longer be single-sex.
 This must be acknowledged and openly discussed in public before changes are passed into law.

 Fair Play For Women has submitted written evidence to the Justice Select Committee Inquiry on Prison Planning on this issue.
-This evidence was raised in a recent Welsh affairs committee meeting and a question put to Andrea Albut (head of Prison Governors Association, and governor of a women’s prison) about the impact of prisoners with male bodies coming into women’s prisons.
+This evidence was raised in a recent Welsh affairs committee meeting and a question put to Andrea Albut (head of Prison Governors Association, and governor of a women’s prison) about the impact of male prisoners coming into women’s prisons.
 She said that she ‘had seen women very scared’ in advance of a male-born prisoner being transferred to their prison.
 Regarding female prisoner officers being asked to perform intimate searches on male-bodied inmates she said she ‘didn’t know what policy would be’.
 It is surprising, and disconcerting, that prison governors appear not to be fully aware of these proposed changes and how it could be handled safely.
 Fair Play For Women have offered to meet with Andrea Albut to discuss the issues but so far this offer has not been accepted.
 This is one of the most serious implications of proposed changes to GRA reform and it is unclear how abuse of the system could be prevented.

 Notably, in Ireland where self-declaration of legal sex was made law in 2015 there have been no reported problems in prisons.
-This is often held up as an example of how women’s fears are unfounded and evidence that GRA reform should be supported.
-However, in Ireland once a male prisoner is located in the male estate they cannot get transferred to a women’s prison even if they apply for a GRC.
+This is often held up as an example of how women’s fears are unfounded and that GRA reform should be supported.
+However, in Ireland once a male prisoner is located in the male estate they cannot be transferred to a women’s prison even if they apply for a GRC.
 As such, Ireland bears no resemblance to how GRA reform will impact prisons in the UK and it is disingenuous to hold Ireland up as an example.